Back

 Please contact the AAPI Applicant Help Center if you have questions about how to apply to multiple tracks: https://help.liaisonedu.com/AAPI_Applicant_Help_Center

 Please submit just one cover letter with your application clarifying your interest in our program and which of the three tracks you are interested in: Northampton/Leeds, Springfield, and/or Worcester.
-For the Northampton/Leeds track only, please identify your preferred rotations.
+For the Northampton/Leeds track only, please clearly identify your preferred rotations.

 Interview Process Description

-• Date Range: We expect to interview over several days beginning on/around 01/05/2024.
+• Date Range: We expect to interview over several days beginning on/around 01/05/2026.

-• Length and Format: Virtual (video or phone) interview half-days include a welcome by the Training Directors, an opportunity to speak with supervisors on various rotations, and interviews with multiple training staff.
+• Length and Format: Virtual (video or phone) interview half-days include a welcome by the Training Director, an opportunity to speak with supervisors on various rotations, and interviews with multiple training staff.
 Some interviews will be with 1 supervisor and some may occur with 2-3 supervisors, depending on the site/track.
 Total time is approximately 4 hours.
 No in-person interviews will be offered.

 • Notification: If you are invited for an interview, you will be notified by email.